 3.1.
+Architectural foundation of CORFU: fault-tolerance for individual objects

-Architectural Foundation of CORFU: Fault-Tolerance for Individual Objects based on the CORBA architecture and provides lightweight fault-tolerance for CORBA objects (i.e., not LwCCM components).
+CORFU's lowest layer of support for fault-tolerance at the level of individual objects is based on our earlier work on FLARe [14], which is a middleware framework that achieves real-time fault-tolerance through passive replication of distributed objects, as shown in Fig. 3.
+FLARe is based on the CORBA architecture and provides lightweight fault-tolerance for CORBA objects (i.e., not LwCCM components).
 We base CORFU on FLARe for the following reasons that make it suitable for DRE systems: (1) FLARe uses passive replication and allows failover mechanisms that are suitable for resource constrained DRE systems and (2) its adaptive and predictable failure recovery mechanisms provide algorithms and mechanisms to assure real-time performance even in the presence of failures.